MyNameJeremy/colabsidian-user-manager/README.md

 ### um (User Manager)

-perms are stores as a number <!--TODO maybe add more perm options-->
+Perms are stored as a number <!--TODO maybe add more perm options-->
-in js numbers aren't ints, so you have to imagin you can imagin each int bit beeing a flag for a perm
+In JS, numbers aren't ints.
+So you can imagine each int bit being a flag for a perm.

-- reading is allways permitted
+- Reading is always permitted.
-- files and folders are handeled the same
+- Files and folders are handled the same.

 | bit | flag             |
 | --- | ---------------- |